jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/20c_results_of_syntheses.md

     title: 20c.
 Heterogeneity
 writing_guide:
     text: |
-        Did you investigate causes of differences in the results between comparable studies?

-        For the study results being compared, present results regardless of the statistical significance, magnitude, or direction of effect modification.
+        Did you investigate causes of variations in the effect size depending on the characteristics of the population (e.g. aged over or under 60) or the intervention (e.g. invasive or non-invasive ventilation), or the quality of the study (e.g. high or low risk of bias)?

-        When you report your analysis of the possible causes of differences in study results, explain how you’ve considered the limitations of the observational nature of your analysis
+        Was the data suitable for meta-analysis?
+If not, you could group the studies a table grouped by dose, or by risk of bias, and describe any observed patterns.
+Also acknowledge the limitations of the observational nature of your analysis.

-        Did you conduct a subgroup analysis for heterogeneity?

-        Report for each analysis the exact P value for a test for interaction, as well as, within each subgroup, the summary estimates, their precision (e.g. standard error or 95% confidence/credible interval) and measures of heterogeneity.
+        Did you conduct subgroup analyses?
+If so, report for each analysis the exact p-value for interaction test, as well as, within each subgroup, the summary estimates, their precision (e.g. standard error or 95% confidence/credible interval) and measures of heterogeneity.

-        Consider presenting the estimate for the difference between subgroups and its precision.
+        You could also calculate an estimate of the difference between subgroups and its precision.

-        If meta-regression was conducted:

-        Report for each analysis the exact P value for the regression coefficient and its precision.
+        Did you conduct a meta-regression? (not advisable for reviews with a small number of studies) If so, report the exact p-value for each analysis as well as the regression coefficient and its precision.

-        Consider presenting a meta-regression scatterplot with the study effect estimates plotted against the potential effect modifier.
+        You could also present a meta-regression as a scatter plot with the study effect estimates plotted against the potential effect modifier.

-        If informal methods (i.e. those that do not involve a formal statistical test) were used to investigate heterogeneity, describe the results observed.
 ---

 Present results of all investigations of possible causes of heterogeneity among study results.